-According to the IHS Markit Report, the EV sales volume in China is forecasted to increase from 0.9 million units in 2019 to 4.2 million units in 2025, which will be larger than the EV sales volume in the United States and Europe combined.
-The penetration rate of EVs in China's passenger vehicle market is expected to exceed 10% by 2023.
+According to the IHS Markit Report, the EV sales volume is forecasted to increase from 0.9 million units in 2019 to 4.2 million units in 2025, and the penetration rate of EVs in China's passenger vehicle market is expected to exceed 10% by 2023.
 We believe a 10% penetration rate represents an inflection point for the EV industry.
 The following chart illustrates the sales volume and penetration rate of EVs in China from 2019 to 2025: